-The revenue from transactions with a single external customer did not exceed more than 10% of the total revenue of the Company for each of the three years ended March 31, 2012.
+The revenue from transactions with a single external customer did not exceed more than 10% of the total revenue of the Company for each of the three years ended March 31, 2013.

-35. Contingencies
+34. Contingencies

 - a)During the previous years, the Group had received assessment orders from the Income-tax Department of India for various financial years disallowing certain expenditure like bandwidth charges and foreign currency payments for non-deduction of withholding taxes.
 The Company appealed against those order before Commissioner of Income Tax (Appeals) (CIT(A)) and received favourable orders.
 The department has filed appeals before Income Tax Appellate Tribunal (ITAT) disputing CIT(A) orders.
-The group believes that the appeal by the department is not sustainable and consequently no loss contingency is necessary as at March 31, 2012.
-Income tax claims against the company as at March 31, 2012 amounted to Rs.84,981 (March 31, 2011: Rs.84,981). - b) Contingencies due to certain service tax claims as at March 31, 2012 amounted to Rs.421,730 (March 31, 2011: Rs 243,610). - c) Additionally, the Group is also involved as a party to lawsuits, claims and proceedings, which arise in the ordinary course of business.
-The Group does not foresee any material contingency out of the pending issues. - d)The Group during the year ended March 31, 2009 entered into a contract with Emirates Integrated Telecom for the construction and supply of capacity from the Europe India Gateway.
+The group believes that the appeal by the department is not sustainable and consequently no loss contingency is necessary as at March 31, 2013.
+Income tax claims against the company as at March 31, 2013 amounted to Rs.NIL (March 31, 2012: Rs.84,981). - b) Contingencies due to certain service tax claims as at March 31, 2013 amounted to Rs.478,876 (March 31, 2012: Rs 421,730). - c) Additionally, the Group is also involved as a party to lawsuits, claims and proceedings, which arise in the ordinary course of business.
+The Group does not foresee any material contingency out of the pending issues. - d) The Group during the year ended March 31, 2009 entered into a contract with Emirates Integrated Telecom for the construction and supply of capacity from the Europe India Gateway.
 As per the contract with Emirates, the Group is required to pay its share of decommissioning costs if any that may arise in the future.
-No provision has been made by the Group for such decommissioning costs as the amount of provision cannot be measured reliably as at March 31, 2012.
+No provision has been made by the Group for such decommissioning costs as the amount of provision cannot be measured reliably as at March 31, 2013.

-- e) Liability on customer letter of credit discounted amounted to Rs.87,793 (March 31, 2011: Nil). - f) In respect of contingencies arising on legal proceedings, refer Note 36.
+e) Liability on customer letter of credit discounted amounted to Rs.
+122,260 (March 31, 2012: Rs.87,793).